jan-Lope/Toki_Pona-Parser/README.md

     s(dec(sim(sp(sub(pronoun(mi))),pp(be,predicate(noun(moku))))),sep(.))    s(dec(sim(sp(sub(pronoun(mi))), pp(verb_tra(moku)))), sep('.'))
     |:

-You can see this sentence has three grammar variants and at least three meanings.
-Here can "moku" be a transitive verb (verb_tra), an predicate adjective or a predicate noun.
+You can see this sentence has three grammatical interpretations and at least three meanings.
+Here "moku" can be a transitive verb (verb_tra), a predicate adjective, or a predicate noun.

 Let's check the next sentence.

     |: mi moku e moku.
     s(dec(sim(sp(sub(pronoun(mi))),pp(verb_tra(moku),obj_d(sep(e),noun(moku))))),sep(.))

-The grammar of the sentence "mi moku e moku." is unambiguously.
+The grammar of the sentence "mi moku e moku." is unambiguous.
 The first "moku" can only be a transitive verb and the second "moku" is a noun.
 This sentence (s) is a declarative (dec), simple (sim) sentence.
 It has a subject phrase (sp) with a subject (sub) and a predicate phrase (pp) with a direct object (obj_d).
 Here are the abbreviations:

     s            sentence